About

 Partners

-Special Topics in Sports Engineering is part of A4SEE a Erasmus+ Knowledge Alliance project funded by the EU.
+Special Topics in Sports Engineering was part of A4SEE a Erasmus+ Knowledge Alliance project funded by the EU.

 A4SEE Logo